The Time of Your Life (film): Plot

-Joe's best friend and "stooge," Tom (Wayne Morris), believes that he owes his life to Joe and runs peculiar errands for him without any apparent desire to make a life for himself.
-Other major characters include Kitty Duval (Jeanne Cagney), a supposed burlesque actress whose real name is Katerina Kornovsky.
+Joe's best friend and "stooge," Tom, believes that he owes his life to Joe and runs peculiar errands for him without any apparent desire to make a life for himself.
+Other major characters include Kitty Duval, a supposed burlesque actress whose real name is Katerina Kornovsky.
 It is implied that she has actually been a prostitute.
 Tom is innocently infatuated with her, but he only gets the nerve to ask her out and to pursue his courtship with Joe's urging and help.
-One young man, Willie (Richard Erdmann), is a "marble game [pinball machine] maniac."
-Another, Dudley Raoul Bostwick (Jimmy Lydon), keeps trying to get up the nerve to call his girlfriend, Elsie Mandelspiegel (Nanette Parks).
-At one point, he mistakenly calls a different, older woman (Renie Riano) and asks her to meet him at Nick's but pretends to be someone else when she arrives.
-Harry (Paul Draper), a "natural-born tap dancing comedian" who cannot make people laugh, is hired by Nick and dances often during the film.
-A young Black man (Reginald Beane) enters looking for any kind of work and is hired to wash dishes, but when he notices Nick's piano, he shows his talent and is amazed that Nick will hire him simply to play.
+One young man, Willie, is a "marble game [pinball machine] maniac."
+Another, Dudley Raoul Bostwick, keeps trying to get up the nerve to call his girlfriend, Elsie Mandelspiegel.
+At one point, he mistakenly calls a different, older woman and asks her to meet him at Nick's but pretends to be someone else when she arrives.
+Harry, a "natural-born tap dancing comedian" who cannot make people laugh, is hired by Nick and dances often during the film.
+A young Black man enters looking for any kind of work and is hired to wash dishes, but when he notices Nick's piano, he shows his talent and is amazed that Nick will hire him simply to play.

-Among the other characters who come to Nick's, two of the most significant are Freddie Blick (Tom Powers), who extorts money from Nick and later harasses Kitty, and an older man dressed like a cowboy who refers to himself as "Kit Carson" (James Barton).
+Among the other characters who come to Nick's, two of the most significant are Freddie Blick, who extorts money from Nick and later harasses Kitty, and an older man dressed like a cowboy who refers to himself as "Kit Carson".
 By the end of the film, Blick's attempt to humiliate and coerce Kitty is foiled by the efforts of Kit Carson, Joe, and Tom; Willie finally wins his game; Dudley and Elsie are reunited; and Joe sends Tom and Kitty off to be married, with Tom now having an independent job as a truck driver.
 As Joe and Kit sit down to continue telling each other tall tales, Nick takes his sign advising customers to be themselves and rips it up, proclaiming "Enough is enough!"